Somali National News Agency

 YOU MAY ALSO LIKE

-Mogadishu(SONNA)-President of the Federal Republic of Somalia, H,E Mohamed Abdullahi Farmajo is to address the members of the Federal Parliament…
+Mogadishu(SONNA)-President of the Federal Republic of Somalia, H.E.
+Mohamed Abdullahi Mohamed ‘Farmaajo' on Thursday spoke on the phone with H.E.…

 Somali National News Agency established in 1964.
 It is one of the main pillars of the Ministry of Information, Culture, and Tourism.